UpasakaRickicki/buddhadust/pts-ebooks/dn/README.md

 # DN Reformatting Notes

 * Sutta 2/3 has an appendix that doesn't seem to fit
-* Sutta 33 has several separate files, intro needs to be dragged to beginning, Subtitles need to be manually combined
+* Sutta 33 has several separate files, intro needs to be dragged to beginning, Subtitles need to be manually combined or reformatted

 -------------------------------